Manish-Ghumnani/Crmxs-DashboardRecord/README.md

 This is the central object to pass data to the widget, this object passes the config data and layout properties if the graphType is “exploratory”.
 NOTE
-This object is different in case the graphType is “normal” As of now the normal option is not used as all graphs are expected to be exploratory.
+This object is different in case the graphType is “normal” As of now the normal option is not used, as all graphs are expected to be exploratory.